kajtzu/shh-17018/README.md

 WARNING: YOU SHOULD NOT BLINDLY RUN A SNIPPET FROM GITHUB OR PASTEBIN.COM ON YOUR OWN COMPUTER UNLESS YOU TRUST THE SOURCE.

+The script is self-contained, it has no external library dependencies beyond nodejs.
+I used nodejs v 6.17.1 but I would assume any later version will work.

 Instructions: